neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 Accessing Settings
 ==================

-In almost all cases, FLOW3 will automatically provide you with the right configuration.
+In almost all cases, TYPO3 Flow will automatically provide you with the right configuration.

 What you usually want to work with are ``settings``, which are application-specific to your package.
-The following example demonstrates how to let FLOW3 inject the settings of a classes' package and output some option value:
+The following example demonstrates how to let TYPO3 Flow inject the settings of a classes' package and output some option value:

 **Example: Settings Injection**